mojaloop/documentation/discussions/performance.md

 •       Missing someone who is excellent on mysql and percona

-        o   Are we leveraging this correctly
+1. Are we leveraging this correctly

-        o   What cache layer are we using (in memory)
+2. What cache layer are we using (in memory)

 •       Review the event modeling implementation - identify the domain events